halfflat/arblang-draft/outline/arblang-proposal.md

 ### Functions
 <a id="functions"/>

 A function literal gives a value of a function type.
 Function types have no representation in the arblang source language, and so cannot be used in type assertions, or in function arguments.
+Function literals may only appear in _function-application_ expressions or as the bound value in a _let-binding_ or module _function-defn_.

 > _function-literal_ ::= `fn` `(` ( _function-arg_ ( `,` _function-arg_ )* )? `)` ***right-arrow*** _expression_ | `(` _function-literal_ `)`
 >